TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Prerequisites.rst

    the tools locally (e.g. Composer, yarn).
 They will be supplied by DDEV and you can run them inside the container.

-   In that case you can skip right to :ref:`ddev`.
+   In that case you can skip right to :ref:`DDEV <settting-up-typo3-with-ddev>`.

 Here's a list of the tools we use in the TYPO3 project: